stormchaserroleplaying/stormchaserRPG/Species/Common/Dwarf/index.md

 ### Stone Sense
 While you are standing on or touching a stone surface (natural or worked), you gain tremorsense (imprecise) out to 60 feet.

+## Phenotypes

+### Obsidian Dwarf
+Obsidian dwarves originate from deep below the ground.
+These ashen-skinned dwarves are in some ways physically similar to other dwarves.
+However, obsidian dwarves are wiry and lean, with black eyes and bald heads.
+The males grow long, unkempt, gray beards.

+Obsidian dwarf adventurers are rare.
+Check with your Game Master to see if you can play one.

+#### Infravision
+Accustomed to darkness, you benefit from [infravision](https://stormchaserroleplaying.com/stormchaserRPG/General/Perception/Special/#infravision).

+#### Sunlight Sensitivity
+You have -1d on attack rolls and on Perception checks that rely on sight when you, the target of your attack, or whatever you are trying to perceive is in direct sunlight.

 ## Size
 Dwarves stand between 4 and 5 feet tall and average about 150 pounds.
 Your size is Medium.